Agata10/SBA-308/README.md

 # SBA-308

-Skill based assessment for JavaScript Fundamentals
+Skill based assigment for JavaScript Fundamentals

 ## Table of Contents